Azure/prometheus-collector/otelcollector/otel-allocator/prometheus-operator/Documentation/api.md

 (<em>Appears on:</em><a href="#monitoring.coreos.com/v1.PodMonitorSpec">PodMonitorSpec</a>)
 </p>
 <div>
-<p>PodMetricsEndpoint defines a scrapeable endpoint of a Kubernetes Pod serving Prometheus metrics.</p>
+<p>PodMetricsEndpoint defines an endpoint serving Prometheus metrics to be scraped by
+Prometheus.</p>
 </div>
 <table>
 <thead>